delateurj/cra_node_express_typescript_shared_code/README.md

 ## Usage

 - Server:
   npm run start.
 You can then see the web page at localhost:3003.
-The console will output updated counter every second.
+The server console will output updated counter every second.
 If you go to localhost:3003/count, you'll get the latest counter count.
 - Client: Normal CRA process...NPM start in client directory.
-In console you'll see the initial value of the counter.
+In the browser console you'll see the initial value of the counter.

 - Updates: If you change the initial value of count in shared.ts, the server will restart and use the new initial value and the client will restart and use the new initial value.